Rock a Hula Ted: Synopsis

-Ted and Dougal see feminist musician Niamh Connolly – a thinly veiled parody of Sinéad O'Connor – on the television, accusing the Catholic Church of multiple atrocious but highly improbable acts during the Great Famine, such as shutting the "potato factories" and turning them into children's prisons.
+Ted and Dougal see feminist musician Niamh Connolly (played by Scottish singer Clare Grogan) – a thinly veiled parody of Sinéad O'Connor – on the television, accusing the Catholic Church of multiple atrocious but highly improbable acts during the Great Famine, such as shutting the "potato factories" and turning them into children's prisons.
 She then sings a radically feminist, anti-clerical song ("Big men in frocks / Tellin' us what to do / They can't get pregnant like I do") with the lyrics signed for TV viewers.
 Ted and Dougal loudly dismiss all of this.
 Meanwhile, Mrs Doyle declares that the Church has always been good to her, while she is preoccupied with various heavy labour tasks around the parochial house in addition to her regular housework, as the men relax in front of the television.

 Ted is asked to be a judge in the Lovely Girls competition, and Jack comes along for the day.
 Due to Jack's atypical long hair, he resembles Bob Geldof and proceeds to imitate him by beginning a collection for Live Aid – any proceeds going directly to Jack himself.
 When Ted finds out, he tells off Jack asking, "What would Queen think, and Peter Gabriel and all those acts who were on earlier in the day?
 And what about Phil Collins flying all the way from Boston?", prompting a vicious punch in the stomach by Jack.

 This results in Ted showing up at the contest breathing heavily as he welcomes the girls.
 The contest revolves around various self-parodying imitations of typical events (sandwich construction, walking, laughing) with Imelda ultimately deemed the winner by Ted.
 Her prize is a meal with Ted in Craggy Island's top seafood Thai restaurant, The Thai Cottage, out of her own wallet.

 While Ted is out, Niamh Connolly comes to visit.
 Dougal invites her in and (technically following some advice Ted gave him) asks her if she would like to remove her bra, even offering to make tea while she takes her bra off.
 He then attempts to make a cup of tea for her but concedes defeat with Mrs Doyle busy elsewhere.